jpierer/pomo/README.md

 # Pomo

-A beautiful terminal-based Pomodoro Timer written in Go with a sleek TUI interface.
+A beautiful terminal-based Pomodoro Timer written in Go with a sleek TUI interface and progress visualization.

 ## Screenshots

 ![Work Mode](img/work.png)
-_Work mode - Stay focused_
+_Work mode - Stay focused and locked in_

 ![Pause Mode](img/pause.png)
 _Pause mode - Time to recharge_

 ![Settings](img/settings.png)
-_Settings - Customize your timers_
+_Settings - Customize your experience_

 ## What is the Pomodoro Technique?